Keyfactor/hashicorp-vault-orchestrator/README.md

 # Orchestrator Extension for Hashicorp Vault

-The Hashicorp Vault Orchestrator extension allows you store certificates in Hashicorp Vault KeyValue secrets engine.
+The Hashicorp Vault Orchestrator extension allows you to manage certificates in Hashicorp Vault KeyValue secrets engine and perform inventory on certificates stored in the PKI or Keyfactor secrets engines.

 #### Integration status: Production - Ready for use in production environments.